rachanasura/E-Commerce-Analytics/README.md

 - Top-performing product categories visualization

  **Key Insights**

-- A few product categories dominated total orders, indicating high-demand segments.
+- A few product categories dominated total orders, indicating high-demand segments
-- Customer purchasing behavior varied between weekdays and weekends, affecting payment patterns.
+- Customer purchasing behavior varied between weekdays and weekends, affecting payment patterns
-- One or two payment methods accounted for the majority of transactions, showing clear customer preference.
+- One or two payment methods accounted for the majority of transactions, showing clear customer preference
-- Average review scores suggest overall customer satisfaction but indicate scope for improvement in delivery or service.
+- Average review scores suggest overall customer satisfaction but indicate scope for improvement in delivery or service
-- Revenue distribution suggests opportunities to optimize underperforming categories.
+- Revenue distribution suggests opportunities to optimize underperforming categories

 **Business Recommendations**

 Based on the analysis, the following recommendations can be made:
 - Improve delivery performance by optimizing warehouse processing and dispatch time to reduce delivery time and improve efficiency
 - Boost weekend sales by introducing weekend-only discounts and flash sales